 - IJCC aims to publish its Themed Issue on Variations and Innovations in Care and Care Work in IJCC Volume 2 (2018).

 The Guest Editors will manage the process of:

 - Initially considering papers.

-- Identifying reviewers and sending the papers out to review, in consultation with IJCC’s editors, using the journal’s ‘Editorial Manager’ system (training for this will be provided).
+- Identifying reviewers and sending papers out for peer review, in consultation with IJCC’s editors, using the journal’s ‘Editorial Manager’ system.

 - Communicating reviewers’ comments to the authors.

 - Deciding whether revised papers need to be reviewed again.

 - Making a provisional decision to accept or reject.

 Contributors should note

 The Editors of IJCC will aim to publish the Themed Issue in 2018, but potential contributors should note that IJCC’s Editors may decide to: